Publication Ethics

 - Criteria of Objectivity

-The criteria of objectivity in peer reviewing are fundamental requirements and the personal judgement concerning authors is not permitted and disregarded.
-The peer review process must be enhanced by scientific academic arguments, and clear points of view; it must be in accordance with the journal’s adopted criteria and regulations of “publication requirements”.
+The criteria of objectivity in peer reviewing are fundamental requirements, and personal judgment concerning authors is not permitted and disregarded.
+The peer review process must be enhanced by scientific arguments and clear points of view; it must follow the journal’s adopted criteria and regulations of “publication requirements.”

-Reviewers are committed to notify the editorial board of the non-compliance of the author with the requirements of publication.
-In addition, they are committed to ensure the appropriateness of the references as well as the correct referencing (references should be matched in the body text and bibliography).
-The arguments and views presented in the research should not belong to other researches.
-Reviewers are committed to notify the editor of any affinity or overlap between researches submitted to the journal and any other published researches.
+Reviewers are committed to notifying the editorial board of the author's non-compliance with the requirements of publication.
+In addition, they are committed to ensuring the appropriateness of the references and the correct referencing (references should be matched in the body text and bibliography).
+The arguments and views presented in the research should not belong to other research.
+Reviewers are committed to notifying the editor of any substantial similarity or overlap between research submitted to the journal and any other published research.

 - Disclosure and Conflict of Interests

-Reviewers are not permitted to use any ideas or information occurred in the reviewed researches for competitive interests, personal purposes, or any other interests.
-Furthermore, they are required to reveal any conflict of interests that may cause their opinion about the research be biased.
+Reviewers are not permitted to use any ideas or information that occurred in the reviewed research for competitive interests, personal purposes, or any other interests.
+Furthermore, they are required to reveal any conflict of interests that might lead to a biased opinion about the research.

 Authors' Duties: